Established in July 2011, Lunchquest aims to give readers an insight in to Edinburgh’s vibrant cafe, restaurant and bar scene.

-There isn’t a place that serves food that we won’t review.
+There isn’t a place that serves food or drink that we won’t review.
 We cover as broad a range of places as we can, from the Michelin star finery of places like Castle Terrace to the humble burger van, and everything in between.

 We try to eat out (or get takeaway) from as many different places as the bank manager will allow, take pictures of what we’re served, and offer a few words to describe things.
 We rate on four categories:

-o Food – what does it taste like;
+Food – what does it taste like;

-o Presentation – what does it look like;
+Presentation – what does it look like;

-o Setting – what does the place that serves the food look like; and
+Setting – what does the place that serves the food look like; and

-o Service – how do the people serving the food serve it.
+Service – how do the people serving the food serve it.

-We use this method to reflect the overall experience, as considerations beyond what food is on offer often need to be made when choosing a dining venue.
+We use this method to reflect our overall experience, as considerations beyond what food is on offer often need to be made when choosing a dining venue.
 Some places might serve knockout food, but are a little down-at-heel, so are perhaps not where you might wish to go for an intimate interlude.
 Equally, some very swish places serve very mediocre grub, so you might prefer to go there for a light snack, just drinks, or with people you don’t like.

-Edinburgh has hundreds of restaurants, bars, cafés and eateries in the city centre alone, and places are always opening, closing (sometimes sadly, sometimes gladly), or changing hands and direction, so we have our work cut out to keep track of all the goings-on.
+Edinburgh has hundreds of restaurants, bars, cafés and eateries in the city centre alone, and places are always opening, closing (sometimes sadly, sometimes gladly), or changing hands and direction so we have our work cut out to keep track of all the goings-on.

 About the Authors

-In July 2011, I came up with the idea for Lunch Quest, and enlisted the help of trusty squire and fellow lunch devotee, BKR, to develop the idea.
+In July 2011, I came up with the idea for Lunchquest, and enlisted the help of trusty squire and fellow lunch devotee, BKR, to develop the idea.

 I am very attached to showing American Quarter Horses and find that somehow, most things come back to horses, Italy, and getting a book published.